bettercallsully/Mutual/README.md

 # Mutual
-This is a Social Media App that was mainly built for experimenting purposes
+This is a Social Media App that was mainly built for experimenting, and to showcase my ability to work on solo projects